ungermate/ungermate.github.io/adversarialImages.md

   It is 18 layers deep and has a few tricks up its sleeve such as non-linear data flow (data is fed forward at certain layers skipping a couple).
 Since these deep networks (lot of layers) come with a large number of parameters I opted not to train it from scratch but adapt a pretrained model for my purposes.
 </div>

-### Training
+## Training

 <div align="justify">
-   I wanted to try misleading the model in a binary classification problem (2 classes).
-I used transfer learning to create a custom head for the pretrained model and trained it to differentiate between chihuahuas and muffins on <a href="https://www.kaggle.com/datasets/samuelcortinhas/muffin-vs-chihuahua-image-classification">this dataset</a>
+   I wanted to try misleading the model in a binary classification problem (2 classes) and multiclass problem (>2 classes).
+I used transfer learning to create custom heads for the pretrained model.
 </div>

+I worked with these models:

+1. Resnet18 - binary classification
+     Differentiates between Chihuahuas and muffins (in some cases it's harder than you'd think) based on <a href="https://www.kaggle.com/datasets/samuelcortinhas/muffin-vs-chihuahua-image-classification">this dataset</a> with around 97% accuracy.

+2. Resnet18 - multiclass
+      Can label images belonging to 10 classes of animals (horse, elephand, spider...) based on <a href="https://www.kaggle.com/datasets/alessiocorrado99/animals10">this dataset</a> with an accuracy of 90%.

 <br>

-### Attack methods
+## Attack methods

 <div align="justify">
    I was interested in non-targeted and targeted methods.
 In a classification setting non-targeted means the ouput should be anything but the correct output.
 In the targeted case we want the output to be a specific class defined by us.